snirp/vue-arc-counter/README.md

 `activeStroke` and `activeCount`.
 A `start` angle smaller than the `end` angle will make for clockwise counting, vice versa.

+You can display a string of `text` to add a value or label, with limited positioning options.
+This can be styled with CSS.

 The absolute difference between `end` and `start` angles should always be less than 360 degrees.

 ## Properties